saifhaq/alma/README.md

 option is incompatible with your specified device, memory efficient usage of `alma`, etc.

 ### Video
-See here for a YouTube video going over `alma` as well as a discussion of the documentation for advanced usages.
+See below for a YouTube video going over `alma` as well as a discussion of the documentation for advanced usages.

 [YouTube link.](https://www.youtube.com/watch?v=SV2LaqFv9HA)